typed-ember/glint/docs/glint-types.md

 `HelperLike` and modifiers with `ModifierLike`.

-While this may seem like a negligible detail, making use of this fact can allow authors with a good handle on TypeScript's type system to pull of some very flexible "tricks" when working with Glint.
+While this may seem like a negligible detail, making use of this fact can allow authors with a good handle on TypeScript's type system to pull off some very flexible "tricks" when working with Glint.

 ### Custom Glint Entities